lukuky64/robot_checkers/README.md

 roscore
 ```

-3. Open matlab and in the console execute:
+3. Open matlab and in the console, execute:
 ```Bash
 gb = gameBoard()
 ```